 Contributions for Water and Sewerage will apply to commercial development.
+Refer to Section 3 Requirements Applying to all Types of Development.

 5.3.16 Shop Top Housing

 Shop-top housing describes a building type with residential dwellings above commercial, in most cases retail space.
 Generally this building type occurs on land zoned for commercial purposes.
 Shop-top housing includes 1 or more dwellings over two levels associated with ground level commercial space